18F/handbook/_pages/policies/detailing-and-offboarding-policies/assignee-detail.md

 ## Details out to external agencies

-### Can staff from 18F detail to other federal agencies?
+### Can staff from TTS detail to other federal agencies?

-18F can detail individuals to other agencies, however, because of 18F’s financial model (in which we’re required to recover our costs under the authority of the Acquisition Services Fund), a detail is an exception to our general policy of not detailing individuals to other agencies.
+TTS can detail individuals to other agencies, however, because of TTS’s financial model (in which we’re required to recover our costs under the authority of the Acquisition Services Fund), a detail is an exception to our general policy of not detailing individuals to other agencies.
 In general, we enter into agreements with agencies to complete projects, even if the project requires only one staff member to complete.
-The terms of that arrangement are spelled out under an Interagency Agreement that 18F and the agency agree to, and the agency reimburses 18F for the full-time cost of the individual, which includes salary, benefits, and 18F indirect costs.
+The terms of that arrangement are spelled out under an Interagency Agreement that TTS and the agency agree to, and the agency reimburses TTS for the full-time cost of the individual, which includes salary, benefits, and TTS indirect costs.
 In some cases, the Executive Director of 18F may approve arrangements that are not reimbursed by the other agency, or involve other special circumstances determined on a case by case basis.

-### What if an external agency approaches me or 18F about a detail opportunity?
+### What if an external agency approaches me or TTS about a detail opportunity?

 A prerequisite for any work with an agency is that there must be an active IAA with the requesting agency for a specific project.
 If there is not an existing IAA, the first step is to establish one.
 To get that process started, contact Jay Finch, Director of Agency Partnerships.